Biographies Characteristics Analysis

 (Venus - Yerevan)

-8. Eye blinds à ... (on the Dnieper River, in Eastern Europe.)
+8. Eye curtains à ... (on the Dnieper River, in Eastern Europe.)

-9. The main occupation of children and actors à ... (on the Daugava River, in the Baltic States).
+9. The main occupation of children and actors is ... (on the Daugava River, in the Baltic States).

 (Game - Riga)

-10. Rich white girlfriend of black bread à ... (in Southwest Asia, the capital of a mountainous country).
+10. A rich white friend of black bread à ... (in South-West Asia, the capital of a mountainous country).

 (Bulka - Kabul)